CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 2 - Writing Logic App.md

    ![](./images/step3-remediation-api.png)

-### Conclusion
+### **Summary**

-In this module, we demonstrated how to create a Logic App for a specific recommendation, configure it for remediation, and assign the appropriate identity and permissions.
+In this Lab, we demonstrated how to create a Logic App for a specific recommendation, configure it for remediation, and assign the appropriate identity and permissions.
 We also explored using the Service REST API endpoints for executing remediation actions.

 ### Next Steps

 - Review how to [connect this Logic App to a recommendation](./Module%203%20-%20Remediation%20options.md).
 - Explore the [available trigger options](./Module%201%20-%20Recommendation%20triggers.md).

+## You have successfully completed the lab >> Click on Next